nupurkmr9/vision-aided-gan/README.md

 ## Setting up Off-the-shelf Computer Vision models

-To individually setup each model:
+If `scripts/setup.sh` not used, individually setup each model by following the below steps:

 **[CLIP(ViT)](https://github.com/openai/CLIP)**: we modify the model.py function to return intermediate features of the transformer model.
-To set up follow these steps.

 ```.bash
 git clone https://github.com/openai/CLIP.git